Getting Started

 Next an instance of the Button object is created.
 Note that if you are using a javascript UI library that also has an object named ‘Button’ then you will need to use the full namespace for the Breakout button to avoid any naming conflicts (BO.io.Button).
 The Button object takes 3 parameters: A reference to the IOBoard, a reference to the Pin the button is attached to, and the button mode.
 The default mode is Button.PULL_DOWN.
 Other modes are Button.PULL_UP and Button.INTERNAL_PULL_UP.
 Which one you use depends on how you have wired the physical button to your I/O board.
 If the other end of the resistor connected to the button is connected to ground, then the mode is PULL_DOWN, if the other end is connected to power, then the mode is PULL_UP and if a resistor is not used, the mode is INTERNAL_PULL_UP.

-Listen for PRESS and RELEASE button events to be notified when the button state changes.
+Listen PRESS and RELEASE button events to be notified when the button state changes.

-The onPress method is called whenever the physical button is pressed and the onRelease method is called every time the button is released.
-The parameter passed to onPress and onRelease callback functions is a reference to the event object.
+The onButtonPress method is called whenever the physical button is pressed and the onButtonRelease method is called every time the button is released.
+The parameter passed to onButtonPress and onButtonRelease callback functions is a reference to the event object.
 Each event object has a target property which refers to the object that triggered the event.
-Therefore event.target gives us a reference to the button that was pressed (in the case that more than one button is connected to the I/O board, this is helpful). jQuery is used simply to print the button state to the browser window.
+Therefore event.target gives us a reference to the button that was pressed (in the case they more than one button is connected to the I/O board, this is helpful). jQuery is used simply to print the button state to the browser window.

 // get a reference to the button object that fired the event